RyanLadley/NYTExercise/readme.md

 There are a few items in this code which may have you asking "Why did  you do that?".
 Let's see if I can answer a few of those.

 ### Solid Objects
 Instead of using somethins like JSON.simple's JSONObject, I decided to create a solid Java object for processing.
-I did this for one simple reason, I find objects like JSONObjects to be error prone since there is very little compiler/IDE support when using these object.
-I was definetly questioning myself when creating these objects though...
+I did this for one simple reason: I find objects like JSONObjects to be error prone since they come with very little compiler/IDE support.
+I was definetly questioning my decision when creating these objects though...

 ### Reflection

 Instead of using a bunch of If statements to compare the 'primitive' attributes of the objects, I decided to create a Reflection utility.
 I did this for two reasons.
-1. It kept the code DRYer.
+1. It kept the code "DRYer".
 There were a lot of comparisons to be made, this utility funneled the bulk of them into one spot where changes could be made easily.
-This came in handy when in my spot and unit testing I discovered I missed a few cases
+This came in handy when in my spot and unit testing I discovered I missed a few cases.

 2. Honestly, it was more fun.
 Writing dozens of comparions sounded tedious.
 Since I come from a largly C# background, I thought this would be wonderful time to learn how Java does reflection.
 I was right.